phlydev/PHLY/README.md

 ## Contributing

-Feel free to submit issues and pull requests to improve Phly.
+Feel free to submit issues and suggestions to improve Phly.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Disclaimer
+Phly is provided under the following license:
+Phly - Pornhub Downloader

+Phly is free to use under the following conditions:

-Phly is intended for personal use only.
-Please respect the terms of service of Pornhub and other websites.
+    You may use Phly for personal purposes only.

----

-Enjoy using Phly!
-If you have any questions or need further assistance, please open an issue on GitHub.
+    You are not permitted to modify, sell, or redistribute Phly in any form.
+    You may not claim Phly as your own work.
+    You may not incorporate any part of Phly into your own projects.
+    You are not allowed to remove or alter any copyright or proprietary notices from Phly.
+    You are not allowed to use Phly for any commercial purposes.

+Any violation of these terms will result in revocation of your right to use Phly.